 I use perennial succulents from my area.
 I also have a lot of hens and chicks, which seem to grow well in most of the country!

-Use a larger (as in very wide) bowl and put it on the ground to corral your succulent plantings.
+Use a wide bowl or shallow planter and put it on the ground to corral your succulent plantings.
 Planting several in a row looks stunning!
 These matched my birdbath succulent planter on the other side.

 Please pin this to your Pinterest account!